AleksandrZinoviev/education/Golang/54403/README.md

 ## Task number 7
 Given a non-negative integer.
 Find the number of tens (that is, the second digit from the right).

+## Task number 8
+The hour hand has turned d degrees since the beginning of the day.
+Determine how many whole hours h and whole minutes m are now.